rsdoiel/rsdoiel.github.io/blog/2017/10/20/node-npm-electron.md

 By R. S. Doiel 2017-10-20

-Electron is an app platform leveraging web technoligies.
+Electron is an app platform leveraging web technologies.
 Conceptually it is a mashup of NodeJS and Chrome browser.
 [Electron](https://electron.atom.io/) site has a nice starter app.
 It displays a window with Electron version info and 'hello world'.